-I picked my way down two deserted blocks, past other old houses, past cracked windows and crumbling brick, past overgrown gardens, past a lonely church, and toward the main street, where I turned right.
+past cracked windows and crumbling brick, beyond a lonely church, and toward the main street, where I turned right.

 The road was desolate in the twilight.

-But as I passed the old pharmacy, I thought I caught a glimpse of movement inside.
+But as I approached the old apothecary, I thought I caught a glimpse of movement inside.

-I started to turn away in disappointment, but then I knocked on the window in case I was now wrong, in case the shop was in fact occupied as I had first thought.
+I started to move on, but then I knocked on the window in case I was now wrong, in case the shop was in fact occupied as I had first thought.

 There remained stillness and silence.